-High-speed motors have the advantages of high efficiency, large specific power, high power factor, high reliability and easy maintenance.
-In advanced industrial countries, high-speed motors have been widely used in aviation, aerospace and mold industries.
-China’s high-speed motor industry began in the 1990s.
-Products have continued to develop from low-end to high-end, and the market size has also continued to expand.
+High-speed motors have the benefits of high efficiency, large specific power, high power factor, high reliability, and are easy to maintain.
+Developed in the advanced industrial nations, high-speed motors have widely been used in various fields such as aviation aerospace, and mold industries in these countries.
+The High-Speed Motor Industry entered China during the 1990s.
+Products have continued their development from low-end to high-end, and accordingly, the market size expanded further.

 Definition of High-speed Motors